go-ethereum

 WARNING!
 Clef is an account management tool.
 It may, like any software, contain bugs.
 Please take care to - backup your keystore files, - verify that the keystore(s) can be opened with your password.
 Clef is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 Enter 'ok' to proceed: >

 Geth can be started in a separate terminal.
-To connect to Clef, ensure the data directory is consistent with the path provided to Clef and pass the location of the the Clef IPC file - which Clef saves to the path provided to its --configdir flag - in this case we set it to ~/go-ethereum/sepolia-data/clef:
+To connect to Clef, ensure the data directory is consistent with the path provided to Clef and pass the location of the Clef IPC file - which Clef saves to the path provided to its --configdir flag - in this case we set it to ~/go-ethereum/sepolia-data/clef:

 geth --sepolia --datadir sepolia <other flags> --signer=sepolia-data/clef/clef.ipc